 Which Should Schools Pick?

-Though every ID type has its uses and drawbacks, Federated IDs are generally the best suited for use by higher-education institutions.
+Though every ID type has its uses and drawbacks, Federated IDs are generally the best suited for institutions that need to maintain strict control over the apps and services available to users

 The Kivuto Cloud platform supports all three Adobe ID types, but we generally advise customers to go with Federated IDs.
 However, if you’d like to learn more about the available ID types and discuss which would work best for your school, you can reach out to us at firstname.lastname@example.org.